Choice of medication for ADHD

 - Adults: stimulants and atomoxetine

-- Children: Stimulants and guanfacine or Stimulants and guanfacine
+- Children: stimulants and guanfacine or stimulants and atomoxetine

-The ADHD symptom of lack of inhibition of executive functions is caused dopaminergically by the basal ganglia (striatum, putamen)1
+The ADHD symptom of lack of inhibition of executive functions is caused dopaminergically by the basal ganglia (striatum, putamen)

-- Lack of inhibition of emotion regulation is noradrenergically caused by the hippocampus.1
+- Lack of inhibition of emotion regulation is noradrenergically caused by the hippocampus.

 - Thus, the former is likely to be more amenable to dopaminergic treatment, whereas emotion regulation and affect control are likely to be more amenable to noradrenergic treatment.